 The DM annually enters into a memorandum of understanding with BCTS that assigns maintenance responsibilities for FSRs to BCTS.
-Periodically, the DM negotiates road use on FSRs with industrial users and assigns road maintenance responsibilities by issuing RUPs.
-The DM maintains a ledger to track road maintenance assignments, which also identifies unassigned FSR road sections that the DM is responsible for maintaining.
+The DM also maintains a ledger to track RUP road sections and the user responsible for maintaining the road section.
+This clearly identifies the remaining FSR road sections that the DM is responsible for maintaining.

 In general, the DM is responsible for those FSRs that are not currently being used for industrial purposes, but are important to be kept operational.
-The Ministry prioritizes non-industrial purposes for maintaining roads in active state in this order: 1) community access, 2) rural residence access, 3) high value recreation site access, and 4) other legislative requirements.
+The Ministry of Forests, Lands, Natural Resource Operations and Rural Development prioritizes non-industrial purposes for maintaining roads in active state in this order: 1) community access, 2) rural residence access, 3) high value recreation site access, and 4) other legislative requirements.

-The DM assigns a risk rating for each FSR section, and the risk rating determines the inspection6 schedule.
-Auditors found that FSR and associated major structure inspections did not always conform to the schedule, which is not consistent with DM policy, but this is not a legal requirement.
+The DM assigns a risk rating for each FSR section, and the risk rating determines the inspections schedule.
+Auditors found that all FSR and associated major structure inspections were completed as scheduled.